GaegeSmith/foyerSlideShow/README.md

     }
 }
 ```
-You could have the JButton addImageButton and JButton removeImageButton where I place it or you could also place it in the startProgram() at the start. for now let just keep it how I had it.
+You could have the JButton addImageButton and JButton removeImageButton where I place it or you could also place it in the startProgram() at the start.
+For now let's just keep it how I had it.
 Next you need to register your button listener and also set the button location.
 To do this type this
 ```
 addImageButton.addActionListener(new addImage());//register your interest with the button. removeImageButton.addActionListener(new removeImage());//register your interest with the button. frame.getContentPane().add(BorderLayout.NORTH, addImageButton); //this add the button to the frame's content pane frame.getContentPane().add(BorderLayout.SOUTH, removeImageButton);
 ```
-If you run this right now it will popup an errer that said errer: cannot find symbol.
+If you run this right now it will popup an error that said error: cannot find symbol.
 What this is saying is that there is no class name removeImage and also addImage.
-To fix the errer you need to create class for both of the removeImage and also addImage.
+To fix the error you need to create class for both of the removeImage and also addImage.
 To make a class you could ether create an new java file or create the class in side of this java file.
 To make a class type class nameOfClass{}.
 But for the addImage class and removeImage class you need to implements ActionListener.
 Place the classes right after the last bracket of the startProgram() method.
 Then you need to make a actionPerformed method in both of the classes the removeImage and addImage.
 ```
 class addImage implements ActionListener{
     public void actionPerformed(ActionEvent event){